 Scientific Name of the Virginia Opossum: Didelphis virginiana

-Identifying Features: cat-sized body; grey fur with a white face; long pointy snout; round dark eyes and hairless ears; four paws; long, hairless tail spanning over 1/3 of its total boday length.
+Identifying Features: cat-sized body; grey fur with a white face; long pointy snout; round dark eyes and hairless ears; four paws; long, hairless tail spanning over 1/3 of its total body length.

 When threatened or harmed, these animals will "play possum", mimicking the appearance and smell of a sick or dead animal.
 The lips are drawn back, teeth are bared, saliva foams around the mouth, and a foul-smelling fluid is secreted from the anal glands.
-This physiological response is completely involuntary, rather than a conscious act.
+Although the word “play” suggests a conscious act, this defense mechanism is actually a completely involuntary and automatic physiological response to danger.

 Many injured opossums have been killed by well-meaning people who find a catatonic animal and assume the worst.
 The best thing to do upon finding an injured or apparently dead opossum is to leave it in a quiet place with a clear exit path.
 In minutes or hours, the opossum will regain consciousness and escape quietly on its own.